zwcloud/ImGui-Doc/articles/Design/RenderTree-Manipulation.md

 After having implemented render-tree-based rendering, I think that a single hot state is still enough.
 Some reasons:

 * If the application is running on a device that supports multi-touch, then multiple controls could have the focus.
-* "Focus" wiil not suffice when it comes to animation: some controls plays animation, but is not focused.
+* "Focus" will not suffice when it comes to animation: some controls plays animation, but is not focused.

 The state of a render-tree node should be:
 * __normal__